Water-smart products for water-stressed living

 Water scarcity – a problem for people, societies and business

 Our daily lives and simple chores depend on water.
-But in water-scarce regions, where the supply and quality of water is unreliable, people must go to great lengths to obtain the water they need.
-They may be forced to walk long distances to collect and carry water by hand, or to buy expensive and potentially unsafe bottled water.
+But in water-scarce regions, the supply and quality of water is unreliable.

 Water-smart products and new ideas